ethean-labs/ethean/README.md

 ## Contributing

-We welcome contributions to Panro.
+We welcome contributions to Ethean.
 Please follow these guidelines:

 1. Fork the repository
 2. Create a feature branch